 Tuong Vu has been on the faculty of the Department of Political Science since 2008.
-He has held visiting appointments at Princeton University and the National University of Singapore, and has taught at the Naval Postgraduate School in Monterey, CA. He teaches comparative politics and conduct research on the politics of East and Southeast Asia.
+He has held visiting appointments at Princeton University and the National University of Singapore, and has taught at the Naval Postgraduate School in Monterey, CA. Vu’s research concerns the comparative politics of state formation, development, nationalism, and revolutions, with a particular focus on East Asia.

-His recent book, Paths to Development in Asia: South Korea, Vietnam, China, and Indonesia (Cambridge University Press), presents a systematic comparison of six Asian cases combined with an in-depth analysis of Vietnam and Indonesia based on primary sources.
+His earlier book, Paths to Development in Asia: South Korea, Vietnam, China, and Indonesia (Cambridge University Press, 2010), presents a systematic comparison of six Asian cases combined with an in-depth analysis of Vietnam and Indonesia based on primary sources.
 The case studies demonstrate that patterns of state formation had decisive impacts on subsequent developmental performance.
 This book received an Honorable Mention in the competition for the 2011 Bernard Schwartz Book Award of the Asia Society.
 Link:

 - "Epdemics as Politics with Case Studies from Malaysia, Thailand, and Vietnam.”
 Global Health Governance Journal 4:2 (Spring 2011), pp. 1-22.